dana-rocha/dana-rocha/README.md

 ## 🌱 Currently
 Actively looking for full-time roles in Informatics or Data Analytics.
 I am also working on enhancing my technical skillset while applying to jobs and coding bootcamps.
-Looking to transition to software engineering.
+Looking to eventually transition to software engineering.

 ## 💬 Background
 - (2018) Graduated from Northeastern University with a B.S Biochemistry with the intention of going to medical school.
 Took an "Intro to Python" class during my senior year.